 \section{Abstract}

-We introduce the notion of dynamical metric order of a continuous map on a compact metric space, which is a counterpart of the metric mean dimension with the role of the box-counting dimension being played by the metric order.
-It is devised for maps acting on spaces with infinite box-counting dimension but finite metric order.
-For example, it brings forward new information about full shifts whose alphabets have infinite box-counting dimension; and provides a sharper estimate of complexity for the induced map determined by a continuous transformation on a compact metric space, whose upper metric mean dimension is known to admit only two values (zero or infinity).
-We also show that it satisfies a variational principle where maximization is taken over the space of invariant probability measures and whose equilibrium states always exist.
+We introduce a counterpart of the metric mean dimension with the role of the box-counting dimension being played by the metric order.
+This new concept is devised for continuous maps acting on compact spaces with infinite box-counting dimension but a finite metric order.
+It provides further information about full shifts with infinite metric mean dimension; and yields a sharper estimate of complexity for the induced maps determined by continuous transformations on compact metric spaces, whose upper metric mean dimension is known to admit only two values (zero or infinity).
+Moreover, it satisfies a variational principle where maximization is taken over the space of invariant probability measures and whose equilibrium states always exist.